March 14, 2019

 Through the new integration feature with Microsoft Office 365, Sage 50 and Sage 200 are both on premise solutions with cloud connectivity.
 This provides you with all the tools required to work from the office or remotely on any device, at any time.
 By integrating your accounting solution with Microsoft Office 365, you can gain a supercharged solution that boosts productivity and gives you greater control over your business.

 Sage 50 and Sage 200 are both Making Tax Digital (MTD) compliant.
-As of April, you are no longer able to manually enter your VAT figures onto the HMRC website, but instead submit them directly from authorised software.
+Since April 2019, you are no longer able to manually enter your VAT figures onto the HMRC website, instead having to submit them directly from authorised software.
 Upgrade to the latest versions to ensure that you’re compliant.
 We are in continuous contact with Sage so are able to give you clear direction and are always ahead of the game in terms of legislative changes.

-Want to learn more about the differences between Sage 50 and Sage 200, or looking to upgrade your accounting solution?
-Contact our experts today.
+Do you want to learn more about the differences between Sage 50 and Sage 200, or are you looking to upgrade your accounting solution?